andywhite37/redhawk/README.md

 asynchronous work should be started in the `.end` handlers.

 Note: `.end` is not the same as the `.done` method of libraries like [Q](https://github.com/kriskowal/q).
-In Redhawk, unhandled errors are automatically thrown if unhandled after the next tick.
+In redhawk, unhandled errors are automatically thrown if unhandled after the next tick.

 * `onFulfillment`: `TValue -> Void`